hphelion/documentation/publiccloud/vpn-quickstart.md

 #### Boot the gateway instance and test instance

-Boot two instances&mdash;one to use as the VPN gateway (vm-gateway) and the other (vm-test) to test with.
+Boot two instances&#8212;one to use as the VPN gateway (vm-gateway) and the other (vm-test) to test with.

 - --image:  the name or ID of the image to launch.
 View available images by running **nova image-list**